 HTC includes a one year limited warranty.
 That’s the standard offering, even for high-end gaming peripherals.
 The Oculus Rift also offers a one-year warranty.

-You’ll need three things to experience what the Vive has to offer: A VR-ready computer with a very nice graphics card, enough space for room-scale experiences, and $600.
-It’s expensive, but is it too expensive, compared to the Oculus Rift?
-Let’s take a closer look.
+You’ll need three things to experience what the Vive has to offer: A VR-ready computer with a very nice graphics card, enough space for room-scale experiences, and $500.
+With that,

 Is there a better alternative?

-Better, maybe not yet.
-The Vive Pro will definitely be a better alternative once it hits the market, with its higher resolution and more comfortable redesign.
-It’ll also come with an extra cost.
 For now, the HTC Vive and Oculus Rift are pretty evenly matched.
-That said, the Oculus Rift does come in at just $400, which leaves you an extra couple hundred bucks for PC upgrades or new games.
-It’s an appealing alternative that is at least as good as the HTC Vive, even if it isn’t quite as capable at room-scale experiences.
+We like the Vive better, but the Oculus Rift does come in at just $400, which leaves you some extra money for PC upgrades or new games.
+It’s an appealing alternative that is almost as good as the HTC Vive, even if it isn’t quite as capable at room-scale experiences.

 How long will it last?

 Physically, the HTC Vive is a robust headset, the one here in the office has survived ever since launch without so much as a scuff or a broken cable.
-However, with the Vive Pro on the horizon, and Oculus’ latest offerings, the Vive isn’t going to be as appealing as it has been in the past.
-It might not wear out any time soon, but it will start showing its age pretty quickly once the Vive Pro hits store shelves.
+It might not wear out any time soon, but it will start showing its age pretty quickly as new headsets hit the market.

 Should you buy it?

+Yes.
 Even if you’re not into VR, or have no interest, you at least need to try the Vive.
 This is the VR experience you’ve always dreamed of.
-No competitor, including Oculus Rift, can compare to the Vive right now, even with the next-gen Vive Pro and stand-alone Vive Focus on the way, the original Vive is still a worthwhile investment.
 It’s the closest thing we’ll get to The Matrix anytime soon.